ironman5366/ai-ml-challenge-2020/readme.md

 * “TeamName Source Code” contains all source code used in the creation of the solution.
 * “TeamName Input Data” contains all input data used in the creation of the solution.
 * “TeamName Compiled Models” contains all compiled versions of models used in the solution.

+## Additional Reference Information
+Several additional references have beeen provided that teams may optionally use for the challenge.
+For more information, view the [Reference](reference/readme.md) section of this repository.